-Staff and governors at Southville Primary School expect all children to wear school uniform, to promote a strong school identity, a feeling of inclusiveness and to simplify the choices that parents and children have to make about clothes.
-The uniform recommended is cheaply bought locally, but can also be purchased online from uniform suppliers (details from the school office or on the school website)
+Staff and governors at Southville Primary School expect all children to wear school uniform, to promote a strong school identity, a feeling of inclusivity and to simplify the choices that parents and children have to make about clothes.
+The uniform recommended can be bought locally at low cost but can also be purchased online or in-store from uniform suppliers Monkhouse.